OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Liquid/README.md

 ### remove_item

-Removes a named shape from an input shape items.
+Removes a named shape from an input shape's items.

 Input
 ```